My inner voice: Stranger than fiction

 My answer, on the other hand, was pretty one-sided.
 Unrelenting, said my inner voice, as in ceaseless, incessant, persistent, unabated, unwavering.

 I don’t know, maybe I was tired.
-Or swayed by media chatter, much of which proclaimed 2020 as the worst year ever.
-Still, I knew I needed something else, some other way to narrate a confusing and complex year.
+Or swayed by media chatter, much of which proclaimed that year as the worst ever.
+Still, I knew I needed something else, some other way to narrate a confusing and complex time in my life.

 It was a time when my inner voice was urging me to take a break.